 Sarge kept at Miguel a little more.
 “And don’t ever try to threaten me with Wrigley again.
 You ain’t nothing to him.”

 “That’s what you think fucker.
-That gringo Wrigley and I have been friends since back in grade school.
-We was Same class and everything.
+That gringo Wrigley and I have been friends since back in grade school at Columbian.
+We was same class and everything.
 I’ve known him since before he started going by Wrigley.
 We used to go watch the A’s play baseball when we was kids.
-That’s how far back we went.” said Miguel.
+That’s how far back we go.” said Miguel.

 Now Sarge knew who the big boss is.